 - Misting: it is best to use a fine mister used for plants as air plants are prone to root rot if they stay wet for too long.
 We mist ours once a week.

-- Soaking: I soak them under my kitchen sink faucet set to (lightly) spray mode every 10-14 days.
+- Soaking: We soak them under my kitchen sink faucet set to a gentle spray mode for about 15 seconds (just enough to get the leaves wet) every 10-14 days.
 You can accomplish the same result by soaking them in a bowl for 15 minutes or so.
 Make sure to gently shake off excess water to prevent root rot.
 You can also dry them upside down on a paper towel.
+I have found that soaking them under the kitchen faucet, instead of a bowl, works best.
+It is easier and you are much less likely to forget when something is easy.

 - Some people have beautiful, naturally lit bathrooms, and those make great spaces for air plants due to the increased humidity.